cwhidden/uspr/README.md

 Dependencies
 ====
-uspr requires the Boost Graph Library.
-The Boost Graph library is available from https://github.com/boostorg/graph .
+uspr requires the Boost Graph Library, part of the Boost C++ Libraries.
+The Boost Graph library is available from https://github.com/boostorg/graph and is also available in the package manager of most Linux distributions.
 The library is included as a submodule of uspr on github.
-If you obtained uspr directly from the github repository, then the command `git submodule init` followed by `git submodule update` can be used to download the library.
+If you obtained uspr directly from the github repository and do not have the Boost Libraries installed on your system, then the command `git submodule update --init --recursive` can be used to download the libraries.

 Installation